-RDT aims to ensure quality and affordable healthcare by addressing the accessibility gap in medical services.
+© Albert Uriach TO MAKE ACCESSIBLE, OUR APPROACH AFFORDABLE AND RDT aims to ensure quality and affordable QUALITY HEALTHCARE healthcare by addressing the accessibility gap in A REALITY FOR ALL. medical services.
 Through a network of 3 rural hospitals, rural clinics, community health centres and mobile clinics, RDT promotes access to quality healthcare and services.

-aids and assistive devices provided to Persons With Disabilities.
+4,241 8,00,000+ 53,556 15,000+ 7,943 2,576 babies admitted to NICU people availed treatment at the RDT admissions in the RDT surgeries conducted at our HIV patients registered aids and assistive Hospital Network Hospital Network for Hospital Network. for ART therapy devices provided to Persons With treatment.
+Disabilities.
+20